Tia M. Palermo, Ph.D.

 at Chapel Hill, (2009)

 M.S., Economics, University of North Carolina at Chapel Hill (2005)

 B.A., Economics and Spanish, State University of New York at Geneseo (2002)

-Maternal and child health, gender-based violence, gender equity, social policy, Africa, Latin America, US
+Maternal and child health, gender-based violence, social policy

 Description: The adverse public health effects of gender-based violence include increased exposure to sexually transmitted infections (STIs), gynecological fistula, unwanted pregnancy, psychological sequelae, chronic pain, physical disability, and depression and substance abuse.
 Additionally, there are negative social and economic impacts, including costs of medical treatment and lost worker productivity, of gender-based violence on survivors and their families.
 Stakeholders including policymakers and community organizations often seek to estimate the prevalence of sexual and intimate partner violence in an effort to garner support to address it or to more accurately tailor interventions.
 Prevalence of gender based violence is often estimated, but many existing estimates have severe limitations.
 A two-part study will be conducted to address these issues.
 In the first part we will analyze recent data from 23 countries using Demographic and Health Surveys, and in the second part we analyze new data from an original, randomized-design survey in Uganda.
 The aims of our study are to (1) quantify bounds for underestimation in existing estimates of gender-based violence, including sexual violence in conflict, based on police reports and medical facility-based studies; (2) depict how women who report to medical, legal and social institutions after experiencing violence differ from women who do not seek care or report to better understand which groups are more likely to be included in current estimates of gender-based violence prevalence; and (3) test the effects of questionnaire design and fieldwork implementation on women’s reporting of sexual violence using a randomized design.